alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

 ## Receiving emails from GOV.UK Notify

+**Note:** we have [specific documentation][email-alert-api-receive-emails] for receiving Email Alert API emails in the integration and staging.

+[email-alert-api-receive-emails]: /manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html

 GOV.UK Notify services have two modes: live and [trial][trial-mode].
 Our production services are all in live mode; most other services are in trial mode.
 In this mode emails will only be sent to members of the service or email